Nine Mile Creek Corridor - Moving Bloomington Forward

 A rare gem in the city

-by cr, 5 months ago
+by cr, almost 2 years ago

 My story with Central Park does not go back as far as some people's, but it is deeply meaningful to me.
 When I discovered this park, I knew I wanted to live nearby.
 Two years ago, I purchased my home specifically to be close to this wonderful place.
 The natural beauty of the park provides a serene escape that feels like being in the countryside, despite being in the heart of the city.
 The quiet, bike-free trails offer a perfect place for me to walk my dog.
 Through these peaceful walks, I have met many wonderful people and made new...
 Continue reading